Credit and Transfer Student Policies

 - Evaluation of such coursework shall include an examination administered and retained by the school in the subject area(s) in which transfer credit may be awarded.

-These limitations may require a transfer student from an unapproved institution to repeat similar courses and to take more than the required minimum credits for graduation to be eligible for the California Acupuncture Licensing Examination (C.A.L.E.).
-Transfer students who have attended an acupuncture college other than Pacific for more than one year, and would like an assessment of transfer, are charged a $100 transfer credit assessment fee.
+These limitations may require a transfer student from an unapproved institution to repeat similar courses and to take more than the required minimum credits for graduation to be eligible for the California Acupuncture Licensing Examination (CALE).
+Transfer students who have attended an acupuncture college other than Pacific College of Health and Science for more than one year, and would like an assessment of transfer, are charged a $100 transfer credit assessment fee.
 This fee is credited to tuition after the add/drop period ends.

-New York and Chicago Master of Science (Acupuncture) and Master of Science (Traditional Oriental Medicine) students who waive, in writing, eligibility for the California acupuncture license exam (CALE) will be exempted from transfer policies #1 and #2 directly above.
+New York and Chicago’s Master of Science in Acupuncture (with and without a Chinese Herbal Medicine Specialization) and Chicago Doctor of Acupuncture (with and without a Chinese Herbal Medicine Specialization) students who waive, in writing, eligibility for the California acupuncture license exam (CALE), will be exempted from transfer policies #1 and #2 directly above.
 Students who waive eligibility for the CALE and subsequently apply for CALE eligibility will need to take or retake coursework sufficient to satisfy the above transfer regulations and limitations.
-San Diego master's student may not waive eligibility to the CALE.
+San Diego DAcCHM and MSAcCHM students may not waive eligibility to the CALE.

 Pacific College does not grant transfer credit for the following courses: Senior Internship, Clinical Counseling 3 (pre-Fall 2015 curriculum), and Advanced Needle Techniques.